The Space Explorers

-The Space Explorers is an animated film created by Fred Ladd that was later turned into a cartoon serial and spawned a sequel series, New Adventures of the Space Explorers.
+The Space Explorers is an American animated film created by Fred Ladd that was later turned into a cartoon serial and spawned a sequel series, New Adventures of the Space Explorers.
 The film aired in 1958; the sequel series aired the following year.
 For accuracy, both animated feature films used a consultant from Hayden Planetarium.

 Synopsis

 The cartoon, which featured Jimmy, Smitty and Professor Leon Nordheim on board the Polaris spaceship, taught space-related concepts.

 Production

 The films were originally created for the education market, to be shown in classrooms.
 They were made under the technical guidance of Franklyn M. Branley, Associate Astronomer, American Museum of Natural History-Hayden Planetarium.
 It may have been rushed into production to "capitalize on the Sputnik craze".

-The material comes primarily from three foreign films :
+The material comes primarily from three foreign films: